flashshare/markdown-resume/src/sample.md

 University of Grenoble Alpes (UGA, France)

-*Biogeochemical modeling in a tropical estuary and eutrophication management*.
+*Biogeochemical modeling in a tropical estuary and eutrophication management*

 #### Master degree in Hydraulic `09/2017-08/2018`

 Grenoble Institute of Technology (Grenoble INP, France)

-*Modeling nutrient dynamics in the Saigon River Estuary, Vietnam*.
+*Modeling nutrient dynamics in the Saigon River Estuary, Vietnam*

 #### Bachelor degree in Environmental management `09/2011-02/2016`

 Ho Chi Minh City University of Technology (HCMUT, Vietnam)

-*Antibiotic pollution in the Saigon River, Vietnam*.
+*Antibiotic pollution in the Saigon River, Vietnam*

 ## Professional Experience